Information for International Students

 This page is intended to help international students have a rough idea of how life is in Kent.

-KSU campus is located between East Summit Street and Main Street, and Satterfield Hall is located at the corner of East Summit Street and Janik Drive.
+The Kent State campus is located between East Summit Street and Main Street, and Satterfield Hall is located at the corner of East Summit Street and Janik Drive/Morris Road.
 When looking for a place to live, we recommend that you live as close to campus as possible, especially if you have no means of transportation.
 To help you do so, we have created an Apartment Listing page with some of the closest places to live.
 Make sure to click on the link to the map at the bottom in order to see the location of the apartments in relation to Satterfield Hall.
 If you like an apartment, be sure to check the reviews for it and weigh the pros and cons.

 If you have further questions or need more details on the information posted here, please contact us at email@example.com.
 We will be happy to help you.